 Templates · Productized, instant

 The full bundle.
-Production Tracker, Pay App Workbook (G702/G703), T&M Cost Sheet + Aggregator, Commodity Progress Curves, Timesheet Aggregator, and BOM Takeoff Register.
+Production Tracker, AIA-format Pay App Workbook (G702/G703 layout), Automated Daily Cost Builder, Commodity Progress Curves, Timesheet Aggregator, and BOM Takeoff Register.
 Everything below in one download, priced for the kit not the parts.

 Front-page summary + install log architecture.
-Track planned vs installed quantities at a granularity that survives an actual project.
-Built around the structure I ran on a $100M+ job.
+Track planned vs installed quantities at a granularity that holds up across the life of a project.
+Built around the structure I use on industrial-scale jobs.

 Power Query workbook that pulls weekly crew timesheets from a folder, normalizes them, and outputs a labor register.
 Parameterized so it adapts to your company's timesheet format.